 The power of data relies upon the ability to analyze each workflow in a meaningful way at multiple scales and granularities.
 Thus, data insights gained from one project could facilitate the decision-making for subsequent projects.
 Companies and managers no longer will have only to trust their intuition but will be able to leverage the knowledge of thousands of projects to make informed decisions based on objective and precise data.

-This augmentation of human intelligence with data will transform the way projects are delivered and will allow the construction industry to work more efficiently.
+This augmentation of human intelligence with data will transform the way projects becomes delivered and will allow the construction industry to work more efficiently.
 AI won’t replace humans but will empower them with better information to make better decisions and focus on more value-adding tasks than repetitive manual tasks.
 Organizations willing to embrace change will stand the best chance of success.
 Just as coaches and other people misunderstood the Moneyball approach back then, many contractors misunderstand how data and technology are vital in transforming their companies today.